ersalazarutep/ForecastLogic/README.md

       Goal: A preliminary ARIMA model with baseline forecasts.

   Week 3: Evaluation and Refinement

-      o	Evaluate the ARIMA model’s forecasting accuracy using MAE or MSE. o	Fine-tune ARIMA parameters based on evaluation metrics to improve performance. o	Goal: Finalized ARIMA model with documented performance results and forecasting accuracy.
+      Evaluate the ARIMA model’s forecasting accuracy using MAE or MSE.

+      Fine-tune ARIMA parameters based on evaluation metrics to improve performance.

+      Goal: Finalized ARIMA model with documented performance results and forecasting accuracy.

   Week 4: Decision-Making Analysis and Reporting

-      o	Translate the ARIMA model’s forecast output into actionable insights for order quantity decisions. o	Develop a decision-making framework, suggesting how forecast results impact order quantities. o	Prepare interim results and a short report on ARIMA performance and decision insights. o	Goal: Clear analysis and initial report showing ARIMA model’s demand forecasting impact on inventory planning.
+      Translate the ARIMA model’s forecast output into actionable insights for order quantity decisions.

+      Develop a decision-making framework, suggesting how forecast results impact order quantities.

+      Prepare interim results and a short report on ARIMA performance and decision insights.

+      Goal: Clear analysis and initial report showing ARIMA model’s demand forecasting impact on inventory planning.

   Week 5: Optional LSTM Model and Finalization

-      o	Primary Task: Complete final documentation, detailing model performance and decision-support impact. o	Optional Task (time permitting): Implement a basic LSTM model to compare against ARIMA.
-This could be a preliminary LSTM model to test feasibility and initial accuracy. o	Goal: Submit the final project with completed ARIMA model, analysis, and optional LSTM findings if achievable.
+      Primary Task: Complete final documentation, detailing model performance and decision-support impact.

+      Optional Task (time permitting): Implement a basic LSTM model to compare against ARIMA.
+This could be a preliminary LSTM model to test feasibility and initial accuracy.

+      Goal: Submit the final project with completed ARIMA model, analysis, and optional LSTM findings if achievable.